 - To keep only or exclude a single data point, click a data point, axis label, or legend in your visualization.
 A filters pop-up menu displays.

 Click the Exclude or Keep Only option.
 The visualization updates your view and the Filters panel displays the filtered data point.

 - To keep only or exclude multiple data points, press the <CTRL> key while clicking additional data points, axis labels, or legend in your visualization.
 Release the <CTRL> key to display the filters pop-up menu.

 Click the Exclude or Keep Only option.
 The visualization updates your view and the Filters panel displays the filtered data points.

-Exclude and Keep Only are not available for the Flat Table or the Pivot Table.
+Exclude and Keep Only actions are not available for the Flat Table or the Pivot Table.

 Add a Filter using the Filters Panel

 In Stream or Model view, you can drag fields from the Available Fields panel into the Filters panel and then define filters.

 - Drag a field into the Filters panel, and then from the interactive filters menu, make your selections to apply the filter to a visualization.